 (put-coercion 'scheme-number 'complex scheme-number->complex)

-(We assume that there are put-coercion and get-coercion procedures available for manipulating this table.)
+procedures available for manipulating this table.)
 Generally some of the slots in the table will be empty, because it is not generally possible to coerce an arbitrary data object of each type into all other types.
-For example, there is no way to coerce an arbitrary complex number to an ordinary number, so there will be no general complex->scheme-number procedure included in the table.
+For example, there is no way to coerce an arbitrary complex number to an ordinary number, so there will be no general complex->scheme-number

-Once the coercion table has been set up, we can handle coercion in a uniform manner by modifying the apply-generic procedure of
+Once the coercion table has been set up, we can handle coercion in a uniform manner by modifying the apply-generic

-section 2.4.3.
+procedure of section 2.4.3.
 When asked to apply an operation, we first check whether the operation is defined for the arguments’ types, just as before.
 If so, we dispatch to the procedure found in the operation-and-type table.
 Otherwise, we try coercion.
 For simplicity, we consider only the case where there are two arguments.[50]
 We check the coercion table to see if objects of the first type can be coerced to the second type.
 If so, we coerce the first argument and try the operation again.
 If objects of the first type cannot in general be coerced to the second type, we try the coercion the other way around to see if there is a way to coerce the second argument to the type of the first argument.
+Finally, if there is no known way to coerce either type to the other type, we give up.
+Here is the procedure:

 (define (apply-generic op . args)